 The Consolidated Financial Statements include the accounts and operations of USANA Health Sciences, Inc. and its wholly-owned subsidiaries (collectively, the "Company" or "USANA").
 All significant inter-company accounts and transactions have been eliminated in this consolidation.
 The accounting and reporting policies of the Company conform with accounting principles generally accepted in the United States of America (US GAAP).

 Use of estimates

 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and the related notes.
-Significant estimates for the Company relate to revenue recognition, inventory obsolescence,goodwill and other intangible assets,equity-based compensation, and income taxes.
+Significant estimates for the Company relate to revenue recognition, inventory obsolescence, goodwill, equity-based compensation, and income taxes.
 Actual results could differ from those estimates.
 These estimates may be adjusted as more current information becomes available, and any adjustment could be significant.